Smartling/SmartlingHelp/_v2endpoints/strings/create-strings.md

       type: string
       required: false
       description_markdown: |
         If provided a callback request will be sent to this URL when translation for the string is complete.
+See our [callbacks](/developers/apii/v2/callbacks/) documentation for more details.

     - title: callbackMethod
       type: string